The Washington Free Beacon

-The Washington Free Beacon is an American political journalism website launched in 2012.
-The website identifies as conservative.
+The Washington Free Beacon is an American conservative political journalism website launched in 2012.
 Eliana Johnson is the website's editor-in-chief.

-The Free Beacon has broken stories about states using racial preferences in rationing COVID-19 drugs, exposed Columbia Law School's plans to evade the banning of consideration of race in admissions, and uncovered Yale administrators' bullying of a student, which led to personnel changes at the school.
+The Free Beacon has broken stories about states using racial preferences in rationing COVID-19 drugs, exposed Columbia Law School's plans to evade the banning of consideration of race in admissions, and uncovered Yale University administrators' bullying of a student, which led to personnel changes at the school.
 The Free Beacon also reported on plagiarism accusations against Harvard President Claudine Gay, who resigned shortly thereafter.
 The Washington Post called Gay's resignation "a major win" for the Free Beacon, which it called "the rare conservative media outlet that does significant reporting of its own."
 The website's reporting on a number of senior administrators at Columbia University exchanging text messages it considers antisemitic led three deans to resign.

 Overview

-The Free Beacon was founded by Michael Goldfarb, Aaron Harrison, and Matthew Continetti.
+The Free Beacon was founded by Michael Goldfarb, Aaron Harison, and Matthew Continetti.
 It launched on February 7, 2012, as a project of the Center for American Freedom, a conservative advocacy group modeled on the liberal Center for American Progress.
 The website is financially backed by Paul Singer, an American billionaire hedge fund manager and Republican donor.

-The site is known for its conservative reporting, with the intention to publicize stories and influence the coverage of the mainstream media, and is modeled after liberal counterparts in the media such as Think Progress and Talking Points Memo.
-The site has roots in the neoconservative wing of the Republican Party.
+The site is known for its conservative reporting, with the intention to publicize stories and influence the coverage of the mainstream media, and is modeled after liberal counterparts in the media such as ThinkProgress and Talking Points Memo.
+The site has roots in the Republican Party's neoconservative wing.

 In 2019, Politico journalist Eliana Johnson assumed the editor-in-chief position from the WFBs founding editor Matthew Continetti.
 At the time, the outlet had 24 staffers.